Swaroop2507/Swaroop2507/README.md

 ### :woman_technologist: About Me
 - 👩🏻‍💻 Pronouns: **She/Her**
-- 🔭 I’m currently working on **frontend and web technology**
 - 💬 Ask me about **html, css, js, react, **
 - 📫 How to reach me: Check social links below.
-- ⚡"The only way to do great work is to love what you do." - **Steve Jobs**

 ### :hammer_and_wrench: Languages and Tools
 <div>